amr explained

 what is antimicrobial resistance (amr)?

-antimicrobial resistance (amr) is when microbes (including bacteria, viruses, fungi and parasites) evolve so that they are no longer affected by the medicines designed to target them. these medicines are called antimicrobials.
+antimicrobial resistance (amr) is when microbes (including bacteria, viruses, fungi and parasites) evolve so that they are no longer affected by the medicines that have been developed to target them. these medicines are called antimicrobials.

 antimicrobial resistance = microbes becoming resistant to antimicrobials.